AdityaCoppisetti/robotic-arm/journal.md

-and now we will open onshape and import our board
+and now we will open onshape and import our boards